mgrover1/CMIP5_to_WRF/README.md

         - [Write to Grib](/Notebooks/Write_to_Grib.ipynb)

 ### Climate Change Delta Variables
-- 3D Atmos
+- 3D Atmos (6 hourly, linearly interpolated to 3 hourly)
     - UA (U-Component of Wind at Isobaric Levels)
     - VA (V-Component of Wind at Isobaric Levels)
     - TA (Temperature of Atmosphere at Isobaric Levels)
-    - ZG (Geopotential Heights at Isobaric Levels)
     - HUS (Specific Humidity at Isobaric Levels)

-- 2-D
+- 2-D (Most data 3 hourly, some 6 hourly data were interpolated to 3 hourly)
     - UAS (U-Component of Wind at 10m Above Surface)
     - VAS (V-Component of Wind at 10m Above Surface)
     - TAS (Temperature of Wind at 2m Above Surface)